aimok04/kitshn/README.md

 responsive
 user experience and is developed for Android, iOS and Desktop.

-Although kitshn is available to multiple platforms, the main focus is still on Android.
-Some features are exclusive to that platform.

 > [!IMPORTANT]
-> You can of course open issues for bugs, feedback, and feature ideas.
-> All suggestions are very welcome :)

-> [!WARNING]
-> I'm just a hobbyist developing this app in my spare time.
-This app not only might, but is
-> guaranteed to contain spaghetti code and actively ignores best practices.
+> Although kitshn is available to multiple platforms, the main focus is still on Android.
+> Some features are exclusive to that platform.

 ## 📦 Installation